 - Batting helmets must be worn whenever a player is at bat, waiting to bat, or running the bases.
 Some leagues may even require pitchers to wear them.
 Helmets should always fit properly and be worn correctly.
-If the helmet has a chin strap, it should be fastened, and if the helmet has an eye shield or other faceguard, this should be in good condition, securely attached to the helmet.
+If the helmet has a chin strap, it should be fastened.
+If it has an eye shield or other faceguard, this should be in good condition and securely attached to the helmet.

-- A catcher should always wear a helmet, facemask, throat guard, full-length chest protector, athletic supporter with a cup, shin guards and a catcher's mitt whenever they are catching pitches, whether it's in the game, in the bullpen or during warm-ups.
+- A catcher should always wear a helmet, facemask, throat guard, full-length chest protector, athletic supporter with a cup, shin guards, and a catcher's mitt whenever catching pitches, whether it's in the game, in the bullpen, or during warm-ups.

 - Baseball spikes should have molded plastic cleats rather than metal ones.
 Most youth leagues don't allow spikes with metal cleats.

-- Make sure pitchers adhere to league rules regarding the maximum number of innings they're allowed to throw.
-This will generally range from four to 10 innings per week.
-If a kid plays for more than one team, include all innings pitched each week, not just the ones for each team.
+- Follow league rules for the maximum number of innings kids are allowed to throw.
+This is usually from four to 10 innings per week.

 - 7–8 years old: 50 pitches a day or 75 pitches a week